Macrometacorp/jsC8/README.md

 ## Connect to C8

 The first step in using C8 is to establish a connection to a local region.
 When this code executes, it initializes the server connection to the region URL you sepcified and returns a client.
-Then this fabric can be used to perform operations.
+Then this client can be used to perform operations.

 ```js
 const jsc8 = require('jsc8')